 Freaky Frogs/Lost Forever

-As its name suggests, the gastric-brooding frog safeguarded her offspring inside her own stomach.
+As the name suggests, the female gastric-brooding frog safeguarded her offspring inside her own stomach.
 A hormone secreted by the eggs (and later the tadpoles) deactivated production of the hydrochloric acid that the mother normally used to digest her food, and also halted the wave of muscular contractions that would have moved food through the stomach into the guts.
 It seems likely that the first few eggs to arrive were dissolved before this digestive inhibitor could take effect, but by the time later eggs were swallowed, the frog’s stomach had effectively become a nice, cosy womb, able to accommodate around 20-25 tadpoles.

 The developing young within the mother frog, now safe from being digested, were nourished on the yolk from their eggs.
 As they grew older and made the transition from tadpole to froglet, the stomach of the female greatly expanded and took up much of her body cavity, forcing her lungs to deflate.
 Now unable to use them to breathe, the mother frog, during the last stages of pregnancy, relied entirely upon absorbing oxygen through her skin.
 She also wasn’t able to eat during the incubation period because she couldn’t produce any stomach acid, so she was forced to fast for at least six weeks.
 Eventually, she regurgitated the young frogs from within her bloated stomach into the outside world.
 This process often took several days, but, if disturbed, she was able to expel them all at once in a single act of propulsive vomiting.